What is Method Statement for Surveying Works?

 All survey data is stored in the data card onboard the instrument and transfers to and from the computer.
 These data can be retrieved and viewed in two formats:

 Wherein either DXF & CSV formats will be shared to Consultant Engineer /Surveyor along with the related Survey Inspection Request (IR).

 Drawings are sent by email in pdf and AutoCAD dxf or dwg format.

-The Project Manager is responsible for managing the Construction activities and provide general interface between Sub-contractors.
+The Project Manager is responsible for managing the construction activities and providing a general interface between Sub-contractors.

 Monitor progress and site resources.

-Review of the construction methodologies and ensuring the construction team and subcontractors abide with agreed methodologies.
+Review of the construction methodologies and ensure the construction team and subcontractors abide by agreed methodologies.